Big Ideas Reading Group Book Detail

 Richard Thaler's, Misbehaving: The Making of Behavioral Economics, is easily the best introduction to the subject available--for economists as well as for the general reader, largely because of the author's facility of explaining, in easy-to-grasp terms, the contribution that behavioral economics is making to problem solving.
 It is an often humorous account of the progress of Behavioural Economics by one of its most gifted practitioners.
 432 pages.

-- 04-08-2017 NOTE: [4pm at Kepler's Books] A Different Universe: Reinventing Physics from the Bottom Down by Robert Laughlin.
+- 04-08-2017 [4pm at Kepler's Books] A Different Universe: Reinventing Physics from the Bottom Down, by Robert Laughlin.

 Nobel Laureate Robert Laughlin argues that the scientific frontier is right under our fingers.
 Instead of looking for ultimate theories, Laughlin considers the world of emergent properties-meaning the properties, such as the hardness and shape of a crystal, that result from the organization of large numbers of atoms.
 Laughlin shows us how the most fundamental laws of physics are in fact emergent.
 A Different Universe is a truly mind-bending book that shows us why everything we think about fundamental physical laws needs to change.
 274 pages.

-- 05-13-2017 Now: The Physics of Time by Richard A. Muller, author of Physics for Future Presidents.
+- 05-13-2017 Dinner on the Deck Now: The Physics of Time, by Richard A. Muller, author of Physics for Future Presidents.

 Our expanding universe is continuously creating not only new space but also new time.
 The front edge of this new time is what we call “now,” and this moment is truly unique―it is the only moment in which we can exercise our free will.
 Muller’s thought-provoking vision is a powerful counter to established theories in science and philosophy, and his arguments will spark major debate about the most fundamental assumptions of our universe.
 352 pages.